Teach2Practice

 Ongoing project - open for funding

-Support (pre‑service) teachers in making theory visible and practice effective - using freely accessible, evaluated digital media for physical education.
+Support (prospective) teachers in making theory visible and practice effective - with freely accessible, evaluated digital media for the subject of sport.

 Teacg2Practice